ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0058/MASTG-DEMO-0058.md

 title: Implicit Intent Hijacking with same custom intent filter
 id: MASTG-DEMO-0058
 code: [kotlin]
-test: MASTG-TEST-0026
+test: MASTG-TEST-0286
 ---

 ### Sample

 The code snippet below demonstrates the use of an implicit intent with sensitive data and a custom action, without specifying a target component.

-{{ MastgTest.kt # Android_manifest.xml # MastgTest_reversed.java }}
+{{ MastgTest.kt # MastgTest_reversed.java }}

 ### MastgTestAttacker.kt

-The attacker app defines an exported activity with a matching `<intent-filter>` that registers the same custom action, allowing it to intercept the implicit intent broadcast by the victim app.
+The attacker app has an exported activity that includes a corresponding `<intent-filter>` which registers the identical custom action, enabling it to capture the implicit intent sent out by the victim app.

 {{ MastgTestAttacker.kt }}